-Generally, you will provide all the information needed to claim a credit or refund when you properly complete Form 8849, Form 4136, Form 720 (Schedule C), Form 6478, or Form 8864.
+Generally, you will provide all the information needed to claim a credit or refund when you properly complete Form 8849, Form 4136, Schedule C (Form 720), Form 6478, or Form 8864.
 In some cases, you will have to attach additional information.
 You need to keep records that support your claim for a credit or refund.

-Keep at your principal place of business all records needed to enable the IRS to verify that you are the person entitled to claim a credit or refund and the amount you claimed.
+Keep at your principal place of business all records needed to enable the IRS to verify that you are the person to claim a credit or refund and the entitled to claim a credit or refund and the amount you claimed.

 Ultimate purchaser.
-Ultimate purchasers may make claims for the nontaxable use of fuels on Form 4136, Form 8849 (Schedule 1), and Form 720 (Schedule C) if reporting excise tax liability on that return.
+Ultimate purchasers may make claims for the nontaxable use of fuels on Form 4136, Schedule 1 (Form 8849), and Schedule C (Form 720) if reporting excise tax liability on that return.
 If you are an ultimate purchaser, you must keep the following records.